 - Mailing out a thank you to guests who've stayed with you

 - Providing a discount or gift on a guest's anniversary or birthday

 - Committing guests' names to memory and referring to them

 - Offering to help people with their luggage

 While these actions might seem fairly minor at a glance, they can leave a lasting impression on your guests - the kind that will make them come back and tell all their friends about you.
 Social media is a powerful modern reviewing tool, and just one positive post can reach thousands.

 What Happens If You Don't Offer Good Customer Service?

-When advanced customer service skills aren't being utilised for every guest, it can have a hugely detrimental effect on your business.
+When advanced customer service skills aren't being utilised for every guest, it can hugely harm your business.
 You see, social media is also available to those who don't have such a good time and aren't happy with what you're providing.
-Word can spread really quickly.
+The word can spread really quickly.

 When you think about the guests who have a poor experience, they are likely to tell many people.
 In fact, the impact of a bad review can be hard to come back from, as the stats show it takes 12 good reviews to make up for a good one.
 It just shows the constant work needed to present a positive image to your buying public.